Sunday, October 29, 2023

 “You’ll never see us again.”

 Hijacking capers were popular in the 1970s.
 The 1974 movie The Taking Of Pelham 1-2-3, starring Walter Matthew and Robert Shaw, also involves hostage taking and mass transit.
-Except here the stakes are much lower and the hijackers make no effort at playing nice.
+Except in that movie the stakes are much lower and the hijackers make no effort at playing nice.

 Image from https://boffosocko.com/2016/09/25/the-taking-of-pelham-one-two-three-united-artists-1974-my-review/